Who am I?

 I’m first author on 2 publications in scientific journals and co-author on 54 other refereed articles including 5 on brain cancer.

-I love to hike, play ice hockey and practice taekwondo, mindful meditation and yoga.
+I love to hike, ride, play ice hockey and practice taekwondo, mindful meditation and yoga.
 I am an acrylic painter of portraits, landscape and surreal scenes.
 And a father to an amazing beautiful girl who brings more joy and energy to my life than I could ever have imagined.

 In 2016, I graduated from SFU's 2016 Writer's Studio with a